Perspective | Rams’ leading men Aaron Donald, Cooper Kupp write perfect Hollywood ending

-Then, this being Los Angeles, Randy Newman’s “I Love L.A.” blared over the stadium speakers but still couldn’t drown out the squeals from a coastal fan base that loves a winner.
-And even more than that, they love it when their winners do it in style.
+Cooper Kupp tried to find the right words, explaining to a room full of reporters a divine message he received after losing the championship after the 2018 season.
+He then shared how God had told him how one day he’d win Super Bowl MVP.

+Around here, they’ve marketed their stadium and sold the dream of the NFL being back in Los Angeles with the slogan: “Whose House?
+Rams House!”
+Then they filled it with the best team money could buy.
+But on Sunday night the sizzle came from Donald, the 2014 draft pick who has been with the franchise since it still had a Midwestern address.
+And the glitz provided by Kupp, who had no Football Bowl Subdivision scholarship offers after his senior season in high school but turned in one of the greatest years ever by an NFL wide receiver.

-On Sunday, the Los Angeles Rams provided the spectacle fitting for their fans and for the nation’s unofficial holiday of football, defeating the young and fun but overmatched Cincinnati Bengals, 23-20.
+The defensive captain and the offensive hero propelled the Los Angeles Rams to a comeback win over the young and fun but overmatched Cincinnati Bengals, 23-20.

+When Matthew Stafford looked just bleh as a starting quarterback, he still could play catch with his favorite target, Kupp, the real leading man in the Rams’ offensive attack.

+“I tried to put it in a good spot, he made a great catch,” Stafford said, breaking down Kupp’s go-ahead touchdown reception in the simplest terms possible.

-When quarterback Matthew Stafford looked just bleh as a leading man, he still could play catch with his favorite target and MVP Cooper Kupp and go win a Super Bowl.
-And when staring down Bengals quarterback Joe Burrow, who earlier showed his mettle by returning to the game after writhing in pain and holding his right knee, the Rams defense dialed back his star turn.
-Donald, the veteran defensive tackle, forced him to rush an incomplete pass on fourth and 1 with less than a minute to play in the final quarter.
+And when staring down Bengals quarterback Joe Burrow, who earlier showed his mettle by returning to the game after writhing in pain and holding his right knee, the Rams’ defense would have no part in growing his legend.

+Donald, the veteran defensive tackle, forced him to rush an incomplete pass on fourth and one with less than a minute to play in the final quarter.
 The stop sealed the win and cued the L.A. celebration.

 There was NBA superstar LeBron James up on the humongous, circular scoreboard, soaking it up as though he had won something.
-Later, there was NFL Commissioner Roger Goodell introducing Rams owner Stan Kroenke, saying the Rams had provided an “ending fit for Hollywood.”
+Then, later, there was NFL Commissioner Roger Goodell introducing Rams owner Stan Kroenke, saying the Rams had provided an “ending fit for Hollywood.”

 “As far as building this stadium, I think it turned out all right,” Kroenke said.

+This being the city that it is, Randy Newman’s “I Love L.A.” blared over the stadium speakers but still couldn’t drown out the squeals from a coastal fan base that loves a winner.
+And even more than that, they love it when their winners do it in style.
+The Rams completing their happy ending inside their home, in front of their fans, was just the perfect ending to the nation’s unofficial holiday of football.

 The Super Bowl is the day that defines the culture.
-And being in Los Angeles, it only magnified our collective weirdness.
+And being in Southern California, it only magnified our collective weirdness.

 It’s the day when neighbors walked Arbor Vitae Street, holding homemade signs while competing in parking wars.
 Citizens of Inglewood turned into capitalists, selling their driveways or the limited space in front of their homes to Super Bowl patrons desperate enough to pay upward of $450 in cash.
 That’s what happens when a team plops a state-of-the-art, $5.5 billion stadium beside bungalows.